learnwithgurpreet/learnwithgurpreet.com/src/posts/2021/day-2-your-first-week-in-nodejs.md

 ---
 title: 'Day 2 - Your first week in NodeJS'
 date: 2021-08-04
-excerpt: I believe you have already read my previous article where I explained, the basics of Node.js
+description: I believe you have already read my previous article where I explained, the basics of Node.js
 tags:
   - 'NodeJS Beginner Course'
 ---